 We may disclose your personal information to another organisation that assists us with our marketing.

-If you do not want to receive any direct marketing material, you can contact the Supporter Services Crew on 1800 030 641 and we will cease sending you such information.
+If you do not want to receive any direct marketing material or if you do not wish your details to be exchanged with like-minded organisations, please contact Supporter Services on 1800 030 641 or [email protected] to opt out.

 What do you need to know when using our website?

 When you visit our website, we may collect and store your computer’s assigned IP address, the date and time of your visit, the information accessed and the referring page.
 We will also collect other non-identifying data for statistical purposes.
 This information is not linked to your personal information unless required by law.

 Cookies may also be used to record non-personal information such as the date, time or duration of your visit, or the pages accessed, for website administration, statistical and maintenance purposes.
 Any such information will be aggregated and not linked to particular individuals unless required by law.